How to Start a Texas LLC

 Texas LLC Filing Time

-If you file online, the Texas Secretary of State estimates it will take them 1-3 business days to process the filing.
-If you file the Certificate of Formation via fax or mail, the turnaround time is increased to 5-7 business days from when the TXSOS receives the paperwork.
+If you file online via SOSDirect, the Texas Secretary of State estimates a turnaround time of 10-12 business days to process the filing (although as of August 2022, SOSDirect filings are taking closer to 3 business days).
+If you file the Certificate of Formation via fax or mail, the turnaround time is increased to 70-72 business days from when the TXSOS receives the paperwork if not expedited (12-14 business days if the $25 expediting fee is paid).

 Texas LLC Compliance Requirements